 |A3 colour single-sided||35p||A3 colour double-sided||52p|

-All of the devices in the Cornerstone Building default to single-sided printing and copying, so if you want something double-sided you will need to change the settings on the device (in the case of a photocopy) or the computer (in the case of a print).
+All of the devices in the Cornerstone Building default to single-sided, black & white printing and copying, so if you want something in colour or double-sided you will need to change the settings on the device (in the case of a photocopy) or the computer (in the case of a print).

 If you need to print or copy onto an acetate (OHT) please only use photocopiable acetates purchased at the Library Service Desk; non-photocopiable acetates melt inside the machines and can cause significant damage.